loomio/loomio_help/content/user_manual/getting_started/having_discussions/index.md

     parent: getting_started
 ---

-Use Loomio's _threads_ to have discussion that result in clear outcomes.
+Use Loomio's **threads** to have discussion that result in clear outcomes.

 <iframe width="100%" height="380px" src="https://www.youtube-nocookie.com/embed/MtpDOtmwXGI" frameborder="0" allowfullscreen></iframe>

-_Facilitation_ means “to make easier; help forward”.
-Discussions on Loomio always work best when there is a clearly identified _facilitator_, someone whose role is to help the discussion move forward.
-There are a lot of things you can do to help your group have productive discussions — and you don't have to be a pro - in fact, anyone in a group can make little acts of facilitation.
+**Facilitation** means “to make easier, to help forward."
+Discussions on Loomio always work best when there is a clearly identified **facilitator**, someone whose role is to help the discussion move forward to a clear outcome.
+You don't have to be a pro to help your group have productive discussions.
+In fact, anyone in a group can make little acts of facilitation.
+There are many ways to improve your online conversation or deliberations.

+## What makes up a thread

+At the top of the thread you can always find the **title** and **context**.
+The context is where you share all the information, links, and prompts that will support group members to interact productively with it.
+Sometimes it's useful to think of the context like an agenda that you would write up on the wall, or the handout that makes a certain conversation possible.

+Below these elements, you will find the comments, where most of the action will happen as people share their thoughts and feelings, alert one another, and use the facilitation tools such as the poll and proposal.

+You can always navigate back to your group or subgroup by clicking their names, the links above the thread's title.

 ## Keep the topic concise

 Making the thread title and context clear and engaging is the best way to ensure a productive discussion.
 Take a little time to consider what contribution you would like from the group.
 For example:

+- Will a decision be made within the thread?
+- Over what time frame will the discussion take place?
 - Are you calling for personal experiences or asking for thoughts about some information?
-- Over what time frame will the discussion take place?
-- Will a decision be made within the thread?

 As the person who started the thread, people may be expecting you to host the discussion and keep things on track as it progresses.
+Not you?
+You may want to name who will be attending to the thread.

 ## Maintain a safe environment